Frequently Asked Questions

 We believe each of our students will find a passion — something they love and have a gift to do.
 They will use this gift to serve others and fulfill a need they are passionate about in the world.
 This may be by becoming a shoe-shiner who tells stories and makes people’s day just by doing his job with love and vigor; it may be by becoming a coach who sees the light in a child’s eyes and guides her to pursue a dream; it may be by becoming a father or mother who leads a family on a Hero’s Journey; it may be becoming an entrepreneur or business leader guided by compassion and integrity; or it may be by becoming an artist or writer who brings beauty to people’s lives.

 We believe that children learn best when working with those younger and older than themselves rather than split up into groups based solely on age.
-In addition to individualized curriculum, all ages of students work together in multi-age groups within each studio (Elementary, Middle, and launchpad (HS)).
+In addition to individualized curriculum, all ages of students work together in multi-age groups within each studio.

-At Acton Albuquerque, the students run the studio (classroom) by agreeing together what their rules are for behavior and treatment of one another.
+At Acton Albuquerque, the students run the Studio (classroom) by agreeing together what their rules are for behavior and treatment of one another.
 These are called their “Studio Covenants” and “Rules of Engagement”.
-In the elementary studio especially, they are provided with appropriate guidance throughout this process.
 These rules and covenants are prominently displayed in the studio and revisited.
 Often, these are revised by the students as they work through challenges and discover better ways of interacting with one another.

-Students also budget their time and choose their areas of focus for the day and adjust these based on their performance.
+Students also budget their time and choose their areas of focus for certain portions of the day and adjust these based on their performance.
 We believe strongly that students achieve more when they have control of their learning.

 At Acton Albuquerque we believe in learning to be and learning to do and an important part of this is encouraging kids to take responsibility for their own behavior and hold those around them to a high standard.
 When something isn’t working, we want our students to work together to solve the problem, not look for an adult to solve it for them.
 This creates a sense of independence and confidence that will serve them well in all areas of life.